 Deadline: September 30th

-Established in 2016, the Julie Mae and Judith Faith Scholarship is the American Health Information Management Association’s newest $1,000 award.
-It’s reserved for residents of the Southwest who have overcome adversity to pursue CAHIIM-accredited associate degrees in health information technology.
-Merit scholars must already hold 24+ college credits, attend accredited two-year community colleges, achieve a minimum overall GPA of 3.5, and have current AHIMA membership.
+The Julie Mae and Judith Faith Scholarship is the American Health Information Management Association’s newest $1,000 award.
+It’s for residents of the Southwest who have overcome adversity to pursue CAHIIM-accredited associate degrees in health information technology.
+Merit scholars must:

 Contact